I experienced the most terrifying and profound drug trip of my life last month.

 Uninterested in his vague recount of the experience, I hurried Alec to ready my hit.

-I must once again pause and preface the experience that followed with a few bits of relevant information (I promise there’s a method to my madness).
+I must once again pause and preface the experience that followed with three bits of relevant information (I promise there’s a method to my madness).

-- The following recount of my experience with DMT is going to sound like some crazy, far-out shit.
-It is, but I promise you, none of it is exaggerated in the slightest.
-It is exactly what I remember happening.
+3. The following recount of my experience with DMT is going to sound like some crazy, far-out shit.
+It is.
+But I promise you, none of it is exaggerated.
+It is exactly what I remember seeing.
 No more, no less.